marcoscgdev/FABScrollAnimations/README.md

 * The Android Support Library v7 AppCompat.
 * A CoordinatorLayout as the master layout.
 * A RecyclerView with the scroll content.
-* The Support Library Floating Action Button.
+* The Android Support Design Library Floating Action Button.

 >(See the sample project for clarify any queries you may have.)